 Why don’t you ever post links about your own music or other activities that you’re involved in?

 I don’t want to use my blogging as a vehicle for self-promotion, I like to keep the blogging and the music and other work stuff that I do completely separated.
 Nothing to do with secrecy, it’s more out of respect for my readers.
 I’ve seen too many blogs that make really interesting points and then piss in the bathwater by finishing up with “oh and by the way I’m a recording artist and here’s what I do and here’s some other stuff that I also do and here’s where you can buy my stuff and here’s how you can help me make money, please support me”.
 Cracked has quite a few cringeworthy articles like that and it’s just insulting.
+When he was active I also had this issue with YouTuber MRJKPOP.
 What I do shouldn’t matter that much to people anyway, besides the stuff which is obviously relevant for the more industry-focused and “technical” posts.

 If you’re against making money, why do you have a Patreon?

 I’m not against making money, I’m just against making money using the clickbait-and-switch tactics described above.
-The main reason that I have the Patreon is not to receive donations (very few people donate) but so I can annoy pushy people who want me to write about this or that when I don’t want to by saying to them “pay me motherfucker and I’ll consider it”.
-Of course they very rarely pay, and that’s fine – I’m more interested in shutting them up than taking their money anyway.
-Having said that I do definitely appreciate the people who support Kpopalypse by giving money and I’ve used this money to remove advertising and make the site more entertaining and caonimaish.
+I do definitely appreciate the people who support Kpopalypse by giving money and I’ve used this money to remove advertising and make the site more entertaining and caonimaish.

 Are you an alpaca?